First, spring.

 I took a class on sheep breeds and got to pet many, many samples.
 I might need some Karakul lamb.

-5 Comments on “Spring and string”
+5 responses to “Spring and string”

-1. #1 cyndy
+1. cyndy Avatar

 Poughkeepsie sounded like it was great fun…wish I could have been there!